Classacre/MOG-Simulator/technical-spec.md

   };
   occupants: Agent[];
-  discovered: boolean; // Whether this cell has been seen by any agent basinId?: string; // If type is 'basin', which basin it belongs to dungeonId?: string; // If type is 'dungeon', which dungeon it belongs to }
+  discovered: boolean; // Whether this cell has been seen by any agent lastVisitedDay?: number; // Day the cell was last visited basinId?: string; // If type is 'basin', which basin it belongs to dungeonId?: string; // If type is 'dungeon', which dungeon it belongs to }